GauraVerma1413/NST/README.md

 # Art Generation
+For better understanding pdf has been attached.
+Kindly look into that.

 The notebook Neural_Style_Transfer.ipynb generates an artistic version of the content image styled similar to a style image.
 The algorithm uses Vgg16 architecture to train the pixels of a randomly generated image over a weighted sum of content_loss and style loss.